-At our laboratory, we classified the soil samples in general accordance with the Unified Soil Classification System (USCS) and tested selected samples.
+At our laboratory, we classified the soil samples in general accordance with the Unified Soil Classification System (USCS).
+We measured the moisture content of each sample.
+Dry density and unconfined compressive strength tests were performed on selected tube samples.
+One Atterberg limit test and a one-dimensional consolidation test was performed on a selected sample within the building pad to aid in the classification of the soils.
 Based on the laboratory test results and our observations of the samples, we modified the field logs that were prepared by the drill crew.
 Results of the laboratory tests are shown on the appended Borehole Reports.